 The first is to place the racket on the ground and then simply pick it up, adjusting the fingers around the handle to secure the grip.

-This results in a semi-western tennis grip, a grip used primarily for baseline forehand strokes, a caulked (bent) wrist position, the natural formation of the groove between the thumb and the index finger with fingers angled along the handle and the index finger in a trigger position.
+This results in a semi-western tennis grip, a grip used primarily for baseline forehand strokes, the natural formation of the V-shape between the thumb and the index finger with fingers angled along the handle and the index finger in a trigger position.

 One problem with this approach, in particular for beginners, is that the semi-western grip can sometimes be difficult to get used to when first starting out.
 Additionally, this approach requires the extra adjustment of the fingers around the grip.

 The Handshake Grip Method